Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Ask before signing

-Request the fee and invoice trigger, deposit, exclusivity, screening methodology, sample candidate evidence, identity of the person running the search, expected client workload, replacement or refund conditions, candidate-consent and data practices, payroll responsibility, ownership of assessment work, and what happens if the role or budget changes.
+Request the fee and invoice trigger, deposit, exclusivity, screening methodology, sample candidate evidence, identity of the person running the search, expected client workload, replacement or refund conditions, candidate consent and data practices, payroll responsibility, ownership of assessment work, and what happens if the role or budget changes.

 SOURCE STANDARD